Kenneth Goldsmith: Recognition

 In October 2007, a documentary film of Goldsmith's life and practice, Sucking on Words, by filmmaker Simon Morris was screened at Shandy Hall in Coxwold, England, and in London.
 The film was premiered at the Eccles Center at the British Library in London and subsequently screened at the Oslo Poetry Festival in November 2007.

 On May 11, 2011, Goldsmith was featured at President and Mrs. Obama's celebration of American poetry at the White House.
 He read works by Walt Whitman and Hart Crane, as well as from his work Traffic.
 Other performers that day included: Billy Collins, Common, Rita Dove, Alison Knowles, Aimee Mann, Jill Scott and Steve Martin and the Steep Canyon Rangers.
 During the afternoon, Goldsmith led a poetry workshop for high school students with the first lady.

 In 2012, Goldsmith's book Uncreative Writing: Managing Language in the Digital Age was awarded the Association Study of the Arts of the Present Book Prize.

 The next year, he was appointed the Museum of Modern Art's first Poet Laureate.
 His tenure included a series called, Uncontested Spaces: Guerilla Readings, in the MoMA Galleries where, as part of his Poet Laureate program, writers were invited to choose works in MoMA's collection, develop a response, and then select a space in the Museum galleries in which to perform the resulting readings and texts.
 Participants included David Shields, Sheila Heti, Rick Moody, John Zorn, Stefan Sagmeister, Charles Bernstein, Christian Bök, Vanessa Place, Maira Kalman, Heidi Julavits, Alex Ross, Vito Acconci, and others.
 Every Friday, from January to July 2013, Goldsmith himself contributed readings in the galleries.

 He was awarded the 2016 Prix d'Honneur from the Festival international du livre d'art et du film in Perpignan, France.

 From 16 to 18 March 2018, Goldsmith was honored by a symposium at the Onassis Cultural Center in Athens, Shadow Libraries: UbuWeb in Athens, which included symposia, performances and exhibitions.
 Participants included Peter Sunde of The Pirate Bay, Marcell Mars, Tom McCarthy, Dušan Barok, Emily Segal, People Like Us (band), Craig Dworkin, David Desrimais, Dina Kelberman, and Coco Sollfrank.
 The event was organized and curated by Ilan Manouach.

 On June 4, 2018, the Institute of Advanced Studies at the University of Bologna awarded Goldsmith its Honorary Fellowship.

 Goldsmith was named the 2020 recipient of the Prix François-Morellet for Duchamp Is My Lawyer: The Polemics, Poetics, and Pragmatics of UbuWeb.

 In July 2021, Goldsmith's UbuWeb was selected by The United States Library of Congress for inclusion in the historic collection of Internet materials.
-The citation, in part read, "We consider [UbuWeb] to be an important part of this collection and the historical record."
+The citation, in part read, "We consider UbuWeb to be an important part of this collection and the historical record."

+Goldsmith was awarded the 2024 Le prix d’honneur of the Prix international de littérature Bernard Heidsieck from the Centre Pompidou in Paris.